btraut/hanabi/README.md

 #### Environment Variables

-To keep login credentials and other app secrets out of the git repository, Escape uses `process.env` variables at runtime to access credentials.
+To keep login credentials and other app secrets out of the git repository, Ten Four Games uses `process.env` variables at runtime to access credentials.
 It’s easiest in a development environment to define these credentials ahead of time:

-1. In the root escape folder, copy the `.env.sample` file and name the copy `.env`.
+1. In the root tfg folder, copy the `.env.sample` file and name the copy `.env`.
 2. Open the `.env` file and change any/all of the values to real credentials.
-3. At runtime, Escape will check if `.env` exists and will load all environment variables from it.
+3. At runtime, Ten Four Games will check if `.env` exists and will load all environment variables from it.

 Note that `.env` is ignored by git, so you run no risk of committing sensitive information.